zkrising/Tachi/docs/docs/game-support/common-config/match-types.md

 ### `songTitle`

 Looks up the song on its title or any of its defined `altTitles`.
+Can also match the artist field of the song if an `artist` property is defined.

 !!! warning
-	This *requires* that your game never has two songs with the same title.
-By enabling this, the seeds tests will check and enforce this for you.

-	You should generally *never* enable this option, as you *really* can't guarantee the uniqueness of song titles short of the game being dead.
+	It is generally not recommended to enable this method, as it's particularly error-prone.
+Scores that can't be unequivocally identified will get rejected.

 ### `tachiSongID`